J-umpy/Setsuna/README.md

 # Setsuna
-**With over 700 lines of code, Setsuna is almost ready for a full release!**

 Setsuna is a general-purpose Discord Bot, and one of the few made in discord.py!
-She currently features 10 commands (not including settings), a Starboard (with pineapples), and various settings
 ## Feature List:
-- Lists audit log actions
-- Lists banned members
-- Starboard
-- Server invite command
-- Banning, kicking, and muting
-- Deleted message logging
-- Love and care
+- For an up to date list of features, check Setsuna's help command
 ## Setup
 - Download and extract the source code
-- Open launcher.py in a Python 3.7+ interpreter
+- Open launcher.py in a Python 3.8+ interpreter
 - Enter your bot's token and YOUR Discord ID into config.json (make sure the bot token is in quotes, and the ID isn't!)
 - .exe coming soon!
 ## Plans
-Mafia update!
-Plus the following QoL features:
 - Overhaul the remaining legacy code to use more efficient converters
 - Leaderboard for counting game
-- Add a way to remove prefixes
-- Add a way to disable deleted message logging
+- Reaction Roles
+- Starboard
 # Support and Donations
 [Discord](https://discord.gg/calamari)